top of page

 • All 12 PIAA district areas have girls participating in wrestling within their area schools

-• A non-PIAA affiliated state tournament for girls has been held since 1999 and hosted by PA USA Wrestling since 2012
+• A non-PIAA affiliated state tournament for girls was held from 1999-2023 and hosted by PA USA Wrestling since 2012

 bottom of page